eeditiones/jinks/profiles/jinntap/doc/README.md

 → [Customizing the editor](https://jinnelements.github.io/jinn-tap/guide/customizing/)

-In a TEI Publisher app the schema and stylesheet paths are set under `features.jinntap` (see below).
+In a TEI Publisher app the schema path is set under `features.jinntap` (see below).
+Editor CSS is referenced from the schema itself (`"css": "…"`).
 Edit the copies under `resources/schema/` and `resources/css/` in your generated application.

 # Configuration